shapr/hammingonhamming/Chapter18/mclare.md

 * "Doing simple simulations at early stages lets you get *insights*" into the whole system which would be disguised in an full-scale simulation. *I strongly advise, when possible to start with the simple simulation and evolve it to a more complete, more accurate, simulation later so the insights can arise early*
 * An *active mind* can contribute to a simulation even when you are dealing with experts in a field where you are a strict amateur.
 * JARGON...
 Be still my heart <3 Hamming and I are on the same page about this.
+- bad jargon leads to loss of knowledge in science... which then gets rediscovered and written about (sample paper about equivalency of two numerical methods
+)